Skip to main content

 Add Secrets

-Shipyard allows you to define secrets (plaintext or hidden) that are injected into your environments.
-This keeps your project secure so you won't need to worry about storing this data in any of your repositories.
+Shipyard allows you to define secrets (plaintext or hidden) that are injected into your Environments.
+This keeps your projects secure so you won't need to worry about storing this data in any of your repositories.

 Shipyard injects secrets at: